colts70/The-Semantic-Layer-of-the-Public-Internet-SLPI-/README.md

 HESS is to Meaning what DNS is to Location.
 It is decentralized, permissionless, and fixes the "hallucination at the root" problem that currently plagues AI systems.

-🏁 30-Second Verification If you have already created your /.well-known/stack file, you can verify your "First Hop" readiness with these two checks:
+🏁 30-Second Verification If you have already created your https://yourdomain.com/.well-known/stack, you can verify your "First Hop" readiness with these two checks:

-Header Check: Does /.well-known/stack return Content-Type: application/ld+json?
+Header Check: Does /https://yourdomain.com/.well-known/stack return Content-Type: application/ld+json?

-Pointer Check: Does the dfh:anchors object in your stack file resolve to absolute HTTPS URLs?
+Pointer Check: Do the dfh:anchors object in your stack file resolve to absolute HTTPS URLs?

-Specification Status
-This document contains:
+Specification Status This document contains:

-Normative requirements (MUST / SHOULD / MAY) Redundancy is intentional Non-normative explanatory material
-Implementers are only required to follow the structural rules defined in Sections 9–13.
+Normative requirements (MUST / SHOULD / MAY) Redundancy is intentional Non-normative explanatory material Implementers are only required to follow the structural rules defined in Sections 9–13.

 The web has DNS for location.
 HESS / DFH is DNS for meaning.

 This protocol addresses one of the hardest problems in AI and the web: semantic grounding and hallucination at the root of meaning.

-0. Core Safety Principle
-“All downstream systems may accept, reject, weight, or override declarations according to their own trust, safety, and policy models.”
+Core Safety Principle “All downstream systems may accept, reject, weight, or override declarations according to their own trust, safety, and policy models.”

-1. Deterministic Grounding Pipeline
-DNS → /.well-known/stack → AI Grounding → Knowledge Graph → Model Output
+Deterministic Grounding Pipeline DNS → /https://yourdomain.com/.well-known/stack → AI Grounding → Knowledge Graph → Model Output

-HESS removes ambiguity at the root.
-RAG attempts to clean up ambiguity after it already happened.

-2. Why HESS Is the Endgame Fix (vs. RAG)
-Feature	Deterministic First-Hop (DFH)	Retrieval-Augmented Generation (RAG) Goal	Prevent hallucination at the source	Patch hallucination after the fact Method	Canonical declaration at /.well-known/stack	Probabilistic retrieval + embeddings Foundation	Certainty → one stable file	Probability → many documents Outcome	Zero ambiguity → minimal hallucination	High ambiguity → higher error rate This project is not affiliated with Google, Amazon, OpenAI, or any third party.
+This project is not affiliated with Google, Amazon, OpenAI, or any third party.
 HESS/DFH was created by the public for the public.

-3. Background & Motivation
-HESS / DFH is the modern deterministic extension of Berners-Lee’s Semantic Web: a universal first-hop that tells machines:
+Background & Motivation HESS / DFH is the modern deterministic extension of Berners-Lee’s Semantic Web: a universal first-hop that tells machines:

 “Start here.
 This is the deterministic meaning and provenance root.”

-Domains become neutral semantic authorities, defining the official identity and provenance of a topic.
+Domains become neutral semantic anchor authorities, defining the official identity and provenance of a topic.

-This creates a public semantic layer for the web — simple, decentralized, permissionless, and universally adoptable.
+This creates a Public Semantic Layer for the web — simple, decentralized, permissionless, and universally adoptable.

-4. HESS KG Arbitration Model (v1.0)
-A unified framework for how AI systems integrate deterministic grounding with probabilistic reasoning and safety.
+HESS KG Arbitration Model (v1.0) A unified framework for how AI systems integrate deterministic grounding with probabilistic reasoning and safety.

 Truth Pipeline DNS → HESS → KG → RLHF → Model Output

-HESS: deterministic intent
-KG: probabilistic adjudication
-RLHF / Safety: policy-aligned output
-Final Output: controlled resolution of a probabilistic truth pipeline
-5. Repository Metadata
-Status: Public Concept
-Version: Draft v3.0
-Spec: DFH Ready v1.0
+Draft v3.0 Spec: DFH Ready v1.0 License: MIT Date: 2025-11-23

-License: MIT
-Date: 2025-11-23
-6. What This Repository Defines
-6.1 Components
-The Semantic Web Stack
-Hierarchical Expressed Semantic Stack (HESS)
-The Deterministic First-Hop Protocol (DFH)
-HESS and DFH refer to the same system:
-“The stable semantic starting point for understanding any topic.”
+What This Repository Defines Components The Semantic Web Stack Hierarchical Expressed Semantic Stack (HESS) The Deterministic First-Hop Protocol (DFH) HESS and DFH refer to the same system: “The stable semantic starting point for understanding any topic.”

 HESS / DFH is DNS for meaning.

-7. Key Properties
-Decentralized
-Deterministic
-One-file install
-Zero dependencies
-JSON-LD native
-W3C-compatible
-Universally adoptable
-8. The Ten Anchors (Unified Meaning + Provenance)
-8.1 Meaning Anchors
-/type — ontology and taxonomy classification
-/entity — ABox instances
-/url — canonical URLs
-/canonical — identity labels
-/sitemap — crawl entrypoints
+Key Properties: Decentralized, Deterministic, One-file install, Zero dependencies, JSON-LD native, W3C-compatible, Universally adoptable.

 ⚠️ Where People Get Confused

 This sentence is important: